emanuele-costantini/openstreetmap-analysis/README.md

    ```
    docker run -v $(readlink -f Data/Docker_volume):/osm/Data osm <city_you_want>
    ```
-   The created data will be saved in Docker_volume folder
+   The created data will be saved in Docker_volume folder.